raystack/compass/README.md

 #### API

-Compass provides a fully-featured HTTP API to interact with Compass server.
-The API is built with [Connect RPC](https://connectrpc.com/) and supports both Connect and gRPC protocols.
+Compass provides a Connect RPC API that supports both Connect (HTTP) and gRPC protocols.
 Please refer to [proton](https://github.com/raystack/proton/tree/main/raystack/compass/v1beta1) for API definitions.

+#### MCP Server

+Compass exposes an MCP server at `/mcp` for AI agent integration.
+MCP-compatible systems can connect and use tools like `search_entities`, `get_context`, and `impact`.

 ## Contribute